-- (b) it is not known under what authority the trust was created over the land. - (2) If the Minister is satisfied that the trustees are deceased, untraceable, unknown or incapable of acting, a person in the community concerned may make the application.
+- (a) the land has been used for a public, community or similar purpose; but - (b) it is not known under what authority the trust was created over the land. - (2) If the Minister is satisfied that the trustees are deceased, untraceable, unknown or incapable of acting, a person in the community concerned may make the application.